-To give an exact diagnosis, a sample of cells from the tumour (biopsy) is sometimes taken and examined under a microscope.
+To give an exact diagnosis, a sample of cells from the tumour (biopsy) is sometimes taken, and then looked at under a microscope.
+The biopsy will also show if the tumour is slow- or fast-growing.
 The biopsy involves an operation.
-Your doctor will discuss with you whether this is necessary in your case, and what the operation involves.
+Your doctor will discuss whether a biopsy is necessary in your case, and what the operation involves.

 There are some risks associated with treatment to the brain - your doctor will discuss these with you.